Imaging foundation model for universal enhancement of non-ideal measurement CT

-These NICT settings have been used in wide clinical practices, e.g., lung cancer screening, breast cancer diagnosis, etc. \cite{toyoda2008sensitivity,cui2015screening,boone2001dedicated}, and medical device development, e.g., slow kVp switching dual energy CT \cite{szczykutowicz2010dual}, C-arm CT \cite{schafer2011mobile}, etc. However, compared with the standard CT (we named ideal measurement CT (ICT) in this paper), NICT exhibits inferior imaging quality owing to the incomplete scanned information from the human body, losing the details of the tissues and structures, and aggravating the noise and artifacts \cite{mackin2018effect}.
-Consequently, radiologists will be challenged to accurately identify clinical-concerned features on NICT images, hindering their clinical significance.
+These NICT settings have been widely applied in clinical practices (e.g., lung cancer screening, breast cancer diagnosis \cite{toyoda2008sensitivity,cui2015screening,boone2001dedicated}) and in medical device development (e.g., slow kVp switching dual energy CT \cite{szczykutowicz2010dual}, C-arm CT \cite{schafer2011mobile}).
+Compared with standard CT (named ideal measurement CT (ICT) in this paper), NICT suffers from incomplete information acquisition that results in loss of tissue details and increased noise and artifacts \cite{mackin2018effect}, challenging radiologists to accurately identify clinically relevant features and hindering its clinical utility.

-Although numerous studies \cite{wang2020deep,chen2017low,jin2017deep,ma2023universal,yang2018low} have demonstrated the feasibility of using deep learning models to enhance the quality of NICT images in specific scenarios, their high data cost and limited generalizability have become large obstacles.
-As shown in Fig.\hyperref[fig1_intro]{1c}, the development of these specialized models has to take the large dataset collection and processing and time-cost model training, costing a lot of money and time.
-Therefore, it will extremely extend the development cycle and enlarge the cost of intelligent NICT imaging devices.
-Moreover, they also focus on specific body regions (head, chest, abdomen, etc.) and NICT settings (LDCT \cite{chen2017low}, SVCT \cite{jin2017deep}, LACT \cite{wang2020deep}), so that it makes them only perform well in the NICT images with the same distribution as the training dataset (Fig.\hyperref[fig1_intro]{1b}).
-Once the device is updated or the scanning protocol changes, the model with a large upfront cost will be unable to be applicable \cite{liang2020generalizability,shan2019novel,zeng2022performance}.